shaunchua94/Projects/3. Natural Language Processing/1. Gambling or Problem Gambling/README.md

 We will pay special attention to **Sensitivity** because we feel that it is more important to correctly identify a problem gambler, as opposed to correctly identifying a non-problem gambler (specificity).

 **Application**
-The findings of this project may provide insight which caters to **two main stakeholder groups**.
+<br> The findings of this project may provide insight which caters to **two main stakeholder groups**.

 First, to the NCPG Management, and second, to the NCPG Data Science Team.